-My Q1-2020 message
+My H1-2020 message

-My message this quarter is about us emerging on the other side of this pandemic with our health and economic futures intact.
+My message this half-year is about us emerging on the other side of this pandemic with our health and economic futures intact.
 May this be the case and the SAMVOINT Executive joins me in wishing each of you all the very best over this difficult period.